 When eating a meal or snack while traveling, try to remember to take a breath between bites, and savor each taste.

 Try to find each and every flavor in each bite.
 What is the texture like?
 Take in the smells of your meal, and chew each bite carefully.
 Try taking a sip of water in between bites to help slow. you down.

 Here are some other tips for mindful eating!

 By taking your time while eating, the meal and moment will become more memorable.
 Enjoy each other’s company, and listen to all of your senses.

 No matter where you are traveling to, it is inevitable: you are going to make some mistakes somewhere down the line.
 You can try to avoid these by becoming knowledgable of these common travel mistakes.

 Naturally, you will probably become frustrated and stressed at some point during your trip: maybe you don’t have directions and got lost, or you lost the ticket to an event, or you are running late for your flight.

-Afterwards, instead of beating yourself up over a silly mistake, use these stresses as a learning experience.
-Try to be grateful of your newly found knowledge and experiences!
+Afterward, instead of beating yourself up over a silly mistake, use these stresses as a learning experience.
+Try to be grateful for your newly found knowledge and experiences!